How to Stay Safe Online: A Guide Against LGBTQ+ Cyberbullying

 In extreme (though unfortunately not uncommon) cases, youth without familial support end up homeless and often are forced to turn to sex work as their only means of survival.
 According to Gil Fishhof, the Director of the Human Rights Youth Organization: “these kids are engaging in sex as a means of acquiring the basic necessities that we take for granted like food, clothing, and shelter.”

-And even those who don’t engage in sex work can be vulnerable to exploitation from adults who seek to establish a ‘sugar daddy/mommy’ relationship with someone who is young and easily manipulated.
+Even those who don’t engage in sex work can be vulnerable to exploitation from adults.
 In explaining some of the potential reasons why young people who identify as LGBTQ+ might fall into unsavory relationships, Fishhof says, “youth are less likely to say no in these situations because they feel like they need to validate their sexual identities.
 It creates a fertile ground for sexual assault.”

-In these situations, the responsibility falls to parents and caregivers to keep a watchful eye on the young people they care about.
-It's particularly important to keep an open dialogue about internet use and ensure that minors stay away from the adult dating community.
+In these situations, the responsibility falls to parents and educators to keep a watchful eye on the young people they care about.
+Particularly important is to keep an open dialogue about internet use and ensure that minors stay away from the adult dating community, which can be a source of LGBTQ cyberbullying.

 If your child or a young person you care about is using one of these apps, have a conversation with them, and make sure they understand the risks of getting intimate with adults.